 Every school has a Designated Safeguarding Lead (DSL) and deputy DSLs.
 Staff who have these responsibilities attend comprehensive safeguarding training and are responsible for ensuring that all staff are aware of their safeguarding duties.
-In our school Mrs Hordell is the Designated Safeguarding lead, and Mrs James, Mrs Welton and Mrs Sadler are the deputy Designated Safeguarding Leads.
+In our school Mrs James is the Designated Safeguarding lead, and Miss Meades, Miss Brookes and Mrs Welton are the deputy Designated Safeguarding Leads.

 All staff and volunteers in our school receive safeguarding training and are asked to report any concerns they have about a child or parent’s safety to the DSL so that they can decide what our next steps need to be.

 Wherever it is safe to do so and is felt not to cause any further risk to the child, the DSL or deputy DSL will speak to parents regarding any concerns that have been raised.
 Concerns that could lead to a child or parent being considered at risk of threat of significant harm must be reported to Children’s Services as part of our legal duty.
 Where it is felt that talking to parents before informing Children’s Services would put a child at further risk or cause an investigation to be obstructed, school will ring Children’s Services without first talking to the parent or carers.
 Children’s Services will then decide how they want parents to be informed and school will follow their advice.